algbio/themisto/README.md

                                 after use.
   -c, --color-file arg          One color per sequence in the fasta file,
                                 one color per line.
-If not given, the sequences ar egiven colors 0,1,2... in the order they appear in the input file.
+If not given, the sequences are given colors 0,1,2... in the order they appear in the input file.
                                 (default: "")
-  -o, --index-dir arg           Directory where the index will be built.
+  -o, --index-prefix arg        The de Bruijn graph will be written to
+                                [prefix].themisto.dbg and the color
+                                structure to [prefix].themisto.colors.
+If
+                                not given, the filename of the sequence file used as the prefix.
       --temp-dir arg            Directory for temporary files.
+This directory should have fast I/O operations
+                                and should have as much space as possible.
   -m, --mem-megas arg           Number of megabytes allowed for external
                                 memory algorithms.
 Default: 1000 (default:
                                 1000)